aiven/aiven-docs/docs/products/valkey/howto/connect-java.md

 import CodeBlock from '@theme/CodeBlock';
 import MyComponentSource1 from '!!raw-loader!/code/products/valkey/connect.java';

-Establish a connection to your Aiven for Valkey service using Java and the `jedis` library.
+Establish a connection to your Aiven for Valkey™ service using Java and the `jedis` library.

 ## Variables